The definition of success for a William & Mary graduate is doing something you love and doing it well. Very well.

 As one of the oldest alumni organizations in the country, the William & Mary Alumni Association has served to strengthen the connections between alumni and the university since 1842.

-W&M's network of almost 98,000 alumni spread around the country and throughout the world make meaningful connections each and every year.
+W&M's network of more than 98,000 alumni spread around the country and throughout the world make meaningful connections each and every year.

 Find the resources and services you need to stay informed.